CodeCloudMe/railsMongoRESTAPIBasic/README.md

 rake secret

 Copy the secret key that is displayed (should be many letters and numbers)

+Find your openshift app name by locating it in the list after running "rch setup" from the command line.

 Now run:
 rhc set-env SECRET_KEY_BASE=**yourCodeFromTheServer** -a yourOpenShiftAppName